-The name Django conjures up several vibrant, intriguing characters that span decades.
-For instance, there’s the 1966 Spaghetti Western “Django,” about a Union soldier-turned drifter that takes on a gang of Confederate and Mexican revolutionaries, and the updated 2012 Django character in Quentin Tarantino’s “Django Unchained.”
+Python, of course, comes from the Monty Python comedy group, while the name Django conjures up several vibrant, intriguing characters that span decades.
+There’s the 1966 Spaghetti Western “Django” about a Union soldier-turned drifter that takes on a gang of Confederate and Mexican revolutionaries, and the updated character in Quentin Tarantino’s “Django Unchained.”

-On a different note, Django is also the programming framework named after jazz guitarist Django Reinhardt, famous in the 1930s and ’40s.
-Enabling developers to quickly compose on the fly, Django (the Python-driven platform) aims to streamline the development of complex, dynamic, and database-heavy sites by emphasizing efficiency and reusability of components.
+Django is also the Python programming framework named after jazz guitarist Django Reinhardt.
+Enabling developers to quickly compose on the fly, Django aims to streamline the development of complex, dynamic, and database-heavy sites by emphasizing efficiency and reusability.
 We’ve already highlighted some of the best Python hosts, but site owners will want to confirm that support and documentation extend to Django as well.
-Read on for our favorite hosting options, organized into various categories:
+Read on for our favorite hosting options:

 Best Overall Django Web Hosting

 Django’s origins in real-world applications — a two-person web development team at a Lawrence, Kansas, newspaper needed a system to keep up with the intensely rigorous deadlines — makes the framework an attractive option for web applications and content-heavy sites requiring rapid development.
 Python is known for being extraordinarily efficient and user-friendly; Django makes the language even easier to grasp with various shortcuts that recreate commonly used functions and components.